Fresh is Best Dog Food Review

-Ingredients: Chicken, chicken hearts, chicken livers, chicken gizzards, yams, apples, kale, collards, bone meal (microcrystalline hydroxyapatite calcium protein complex), dried kelp, vitamin E supplement, zinc amino acid chelate, manganese amino acid chelate, copper amino acid chelate, thiamin mononitrate, vitamin D3 supplement
+Ingredients: Chicken, chicken hearts, chicken livers, chicken gizzards, yams, apples, kale, collards, bone meal (calcium hydroxyapatite), dried kelp, vitamin E supplement, zinc amino acids chelate, manganese amino acids chelate, copper amino acids chelate, thiamin mononitrate, vitamin D3 supplement

 Fiber (estimated dry matter content) = 4.4%

 |Calorie Weighted Basis||36%||48%||15%|

 The first ingredient in this dog food is chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.